Openings as of 5/30/2026

 Environmental Conditions: The work is performed primarily outdoors; however, inside work is required on occasion.
 Regular exposure to fumes, dust and odor, and noise from equipment operation.
 Work around and with machinery and motorized equipment.
 Travel between buildings is a requirement

-This position is for the 2026-2027 school year.
-Salary based on years of prior public school experience.Reports to: Building Principal Position ObjectiveThe teacher creates a positive learning environment to facilitate the intellectual, personal and social development of all students.
+This position begins with the 2026-2027 school year.
+This position is part-time.Reports to: Building Principal Position ObjectiveThe teacher creates a positive learning environment to facilitate the intellectual, personal and social development of all students.
 The teacher works collaboratively with all educators.
 The teacher uses data to determine learning priorities, monitor progress and assess instruction and student achievement.
 The teacher addresses the needs of students not achieving.
 Essential Functions:- Planning and Preparation - Demonstrates knowledge of content and pedagogy - Demonstrates knowledge of students and plans instruction for individual students' needs - Sets instructional outcomes as goals that can been assessed - Demonstrates knowledge of resources - Designs coherent instruction and differentiates with appropriate resources, groups and structure - Designs student assessments that are aligned with the instructional outcomes - The Classroom Environment - Creates an environment of respect and rapport - Establishes a culture for learning - Manages classroom procedures - Manages student behavior by setting clear standards of conduct - Establishes a safe classroom that ensures the learning of all students - Instruction - Communication with students is appropriate and expectations for the learning of content are clearly communicated - Uses questions that reflect high expectations - Engages students in their learning - Uses assessment to guide instruction - Demonstrates flexibility and responsiveness and makes adjustment as needed to instruction - Professional Responsibilities - Uses reflection to improve instruction - Maintains accurate records - Communicates with families frequently and tries to engage families in the instructional program - Participates in professional organizations and is involved in school and district events - Actively pursues professional development opportunities - Displays a high level of ethics and professionalism in dealing with students and colleagues - Adheres to district sick leave and personal leave policies and is punctual to job assignments and meetings Additional Functions:- Other duties as assigned Qualifications: - State of Illinois Professional Educator License with appropriate endorsements required

-Position is responsible for supporting the academic and social emotional needs of students.
+This position starts with the 2026-27 school year.FLSA Status: Exempt Reports to: Building Administrator Position Objective:Position is responsible for supporting the academic and social emotional needs of students.
 Essential Functions:

 This is a full-time position for the 2026-2027 school year, Mon-Fri, 7 hours a day complete with medical benefits, retirement, and sick leave. $25.00/hr